 Harissa is sometimes added with other ingredients during cooking, but most often it's offered on the side as a condiment.
 When enjoying it with tagines, for example, we place a small spoonful on the side of the dish and dab our bread in the chili paste before moving on to the meat, sauce, and veggies.

-- 2 very large handfuls (approx. 3.5 ounces or 100 grams) dried red chili peppers
+- 2 large handfuls (approx. 3.5 ounces) dried red chili peppers

 - 3 or 4 large cloves of garlic

 - Remove the stems and seeds from the dried chili peppers and place them in a bowl.

 - Bring four cups of water to a boil and pour it over the chili peppers; leave the peppers to soften for 30 minutes to an hour.

 - While the peppers are soaking, heat a skillet over medium heat until hot.